the-themis-benchmarks/home/LOGIN_APPS.md

-This file describes how to test the apps with login by using the snapshot feature of Android emulator.
+This file describes how to test the apps that required login by using the snapshot feature of Android emulator.
 Please create a fresh emulator with 'Nexus 7' for each crash bug before do the following instructions.

 ```